dejanu/killercoda_deal/kubernetes_course/k8s_services/step1.md

 * Deploy app: `kubectl create deployment pythonapp --image=dejanualex/pythonhello:1.1`{{exec}}

-* Spin-up a "naked" pod in `test` namespaces and try to reach app endpoint whithout any service: `kubectl -n test run curlopenssl --rm -i --tty --image=dejanualex/curlopenssl:1.0  -- sh`{{exec}}
+* Spin-up a "naked" pod in `test` namespace and try to reach app endpoint whithout any service: `kubectl -n test run curlopenssl --rm -i --tty --image=dejanualex/curlopenssl:1.0  -- sh`{{exec}}

 * Next create a service called `pythonapp-svc`{{copy}}.
-A Service can map any incoming port to a targetPort.
-By default and for convenience, the targetPort is set to the same value as the port field.
+And try to reach the endpoint using the service name `curl -s pythonapp-svc.default.svc.cluster.local:8081`

 * Delete the ClusterIP service `kubectl delete svc pythonapp-svc`{{exec}} and **create** a new one to be of type `NodePort`.
 Can you reach the endpoint using the node IP and NodePort? `NodePort` Exposes the Service on each Node's IP at a static port (the NodePort).
 To make the node port available, Kubernetes sets up a cluster IP address.
 Now reach the endpoint in the new way.